 Typical summer conditions include:

-- Mild temperatures rather than intense heat
+- Temperatures in Ireland are mild rather than intense heat

 - Occasional light rain or drizzle